Who is a Dietitian?

 Que.
-Is becoming a dietitian hard?Ans.
+Is becoming a dietitian difficult?Ans.

 They need excellent writing, reading, critical thinking and speaking skills.
-To become a (LD) licensed dietician, one must earn a bachelor's degree in dietetics, food and nutrition or a related area, complete a six to 12 month internship and pass a written examination in order to get a license to practice.
+To become a (LD) licensed dietitian, one must earn a bachelor's degree in dietetics, food and nutrition or a related area, complete a six to 12 month internship and pass a written examination in order to get a license to practice.

 Que.
 Do dietitians go to medical school?Ans.

 Que.
-Is dietician a good career?Ans.
+Is dietitian a good career?Ans.

 Que.
 Why are dietitians important?Ans.

 Dietitians can help you lose weight, manage food allergies, treat diet-related chronic diseases, aid with malnutrition or insufficient intake, educate you on reading and understanding food labels, or simply answer questions about food and diet.
-Dieticians want to help you change your lifestyle to improve your health.
+Dietitians want to help you change your lifestyle to improve your health.

 Que.
 How to become a dietitian in India?Ans.

 Candidates should have passed 10+2 with a science stream.
 Pursue B.Sc/B.A Nutrition or B.Sc Food Technology.
 After that, pursue a PG Diploma in Nutrition or an M.Sc in Food and Nutrition.
-Do an Internship for 6 months and clear the Registered Dietician entrance exam.
+Do an Internship for 6 months and clear the Registered Dietitian entrance exam.